ibuisic/dev_starter_kit/readme.md

 - **Avoid unnecessary selectors.** Using less selectors will mean less selectors will be needed to override any particular style — that means it is easier to troubleshoot.

 - **Keep CSS hacks to a min** and use well known hacks.
 We will have a gist box up and running with all known hacks that are safe to use.

-- **Use Variables** `variables.less` is should be opened at all times.
-Use as many variables as you can find in that file.
-Especially the colors.
-Avoid writing colors.

 - **Use our common naming system** At the start of every project we should create a naming system.
 We want to avoid names that imply presentational aspects.
 Otherwise, if we name something right-col, it’s entirely possible that the CSS would change and our “right-col” would end up actually being displayed on the left side of our page.
 That could lead to some confusion in the future, so it’s best that we avoid these types of presentational naming schemes.
 Having a naming system for id’s and classes saves you a lot of time when looking for bugs, or updating your document.